 Cut off the power to the circuit with the resistor that needs testing.
 Make sure that all the capacitors are discharged by short-circuiting both terminals.
 In the case of a charged capacitor, you may experience an electric shock.

-Removing resistor from the circuit:
+Removing the resistor from the circuit:

 Extract at least one pin of the testing resistor from the circuit board.
 A fully connected resistor will give you an incorrect reading.
 To remove the testing resistor, use a soldering iron to melt the solder.
 Now pull that pin from the circuit and separate it.
-Make sure that pin has no contact with the board.
+Make sure that the pin has no contact with the board.

-Testing Resistor with digital multi-meter:
+Testing a Resistor with a Digital Multimeter:

-Rotate the knob of the digital multi-meter pointing to the “Ohm”.
+Rotate the knob of the digital multimeter pointing to the “Ohm”.
 Set the highest range.
 Now touch a red lead to one side and a black lead to the other side.
 Resistors do not have any polarity, so don’t panic about it.

 At this point, the meter may give three types of readings.
 First, the meter reads ZERO.
 It means that the range you set is higher.
-Now rotate the knob to a lower range and again test the resistor it may show the real reading now.
+Now rotate the knob to a lower range and again test the resistor; it may show the real reading now.

 Second, the meter may read 1 or OL.
 This means that the range is lower.
 Now you must set a higher range.
-And read the meter again unless the meter read the actual reading.
+And read the meter again unless the meter reads the actual reading.

 Faulty Resistor:

 Faulty resistors can be observed visually.
 It may seem burned.
-A bad resistor may cause over or undercurrent in other electrical components.
+A bad resistor may cause over- or undercurrent in other electrical components.
 That may become the cause of burning another component.

 Similarly, if you have set the knob to the highest range and it is showing One or OL.
 It means that the resistor is an open circuit, or it is a faulty resistor.